diagrams/diagrams-doc/manual/diagrams-manual.rst

 delays actually composing them!

-This works because lists are instances of `Juxtaposable`, `Alignable`, `Boundable`, `HasOrigin`, `HasStyle`, `Transformable`, and, of course, `Monoid`.
-All these instances work in the "obvious" way---for example, the bounds for a list is the combination of the bounds of the elements---so applying an operation to a list of diagrams has the same effect as applying the operation to the composition of those diagrams.
+This works because lists are instances of `Juxtaposable`, `Alignable`, `Enveloped`, `HasOrigin`, `HasStyle`, `Transformable`, and, of course, `Monoid`.
+All these instances work in the "obvious" way---for example, the envelope for a list is the combination of the envelopes of the elements---so applying an operation to a list of diagrams has the same effect as applying the operation to the composition of those diagrams.
 In other words, operations such as `centerX`, `scale`, `juxtapose`, *etc.* all commute with `mconcat`.